buddhist-uni/buddhist-uni.github.io/_content/av/sabda_bronkhorst.md

 publisher: nbn
 ---

-An excellent walk-through of the classical Indian philosophies of language: from the Sanskrit grammars of Pini and Patanjali, to Brahmanical realism, Buddhist scepticism, and Jain agnosticism.
+An excellent walk-through of the classical Indian philosophies of language: from the Sanskrit grammars of Panini and Patanjali, to Brahmanical realism, Buddhist scepticism, and Jain agnosticism.